 THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-1110/11 OAILD VALID DIGITED DAILD.

-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) The Board of Directors recommends you vote FOR the following: on the line below.
-1. Election of Directors Nominees 0 0 0 01 James W. Barge 02 Marianne Caponnetto 03 Jo nn L. Davies NOTE: Such other business as may properly come be efore the meetin ng or any ad journment thereof.
-Please sign exactly as your name(s) appear(s) hereon executor, administrator, or other fiduciary, please give should each sign personally.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line The Board of Directors recommends you vote FOR the following: below.
+Election of Directors Nominees 0 0 0 01 James W. Barge 02 John L. Davies NOTE: Such other business as may properly come before the neeting or any adjourr ment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+Whadministrator, or other fiduciary, please give full title as suc personally.
 All holders must sign.
-If a sign in full corporate or partnership name, by authoriz full title as suc a corporation o h.
-Joint own ers Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnepartnership name, by authorized officer. h.
+Joint owners shou ld each sign or 7 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date